 28. Preserve Half-Drunk Bottles

-30. Freeze Leftover Coffee & Wine
+29. Freeze Leftover Coffee and Wine

+You can do the same with coffee.
 Coffee ice cubes serve a different purpose, helping you create the perfect iced coffee.
 Watered-down iced coffee is the worst, but by using coffee ice cubes, you keep it cool without diluting it.